JamesHMcKay/toy_robot_example/README.md

 # Extensions

+- currently the list of possible actions and the command layers are coupled but defined separately.
+This is a potential problem for maintainability as any changes must be made in both locations.
+This could be fixed by defining a macro which allows the action metadata to be defined along with the command (perhaps as a string above the command function definition), which would then work like a plugin architecture to register commands in the action list dynamically (well, at compile time).

 - different directions
 - multiple robots
 - make table N dimensional, possible by generalising the position (change from member variables x and y to a vector) and various